Yuusika/aura/README.md

 I'd like to inform you, that this humble HTML file is just made for a fun and personal reason.

-Only I and my friend group uses it, so I'd just like to tell you, that nothing special is found here, so you can go on!
+Only I and my friend group uses it, so I'd just like to tell you, that nothing special can be found here, so you can go on!
+---
 Creator: Eszti <3